 Total dissolved solids (TDS) is the measure of the conductivity of water.
-This is used to measure the purity of RO/DI.
+This is used to measure the purity of RO/DI water.
 The best RO/DI water is so pure it won’t conduct electricity so it has a TDS of 0.
-Normal tap water can be anywhere from 80-300 or more.
-As you use an RO/DI system the TDS slowly goes up as the stages become exhausted or clogged.
-This lets you know when to replace stages.
+Normal tap water can be anywhere from 60-300 or more.
+As you use an RO/DI system, the TDS slowly goes up as the filter stages become exhausted or clogged.
+This lets you know when to replace the stages.

 Undergravel Filters (UGFs)

 These are another ancient filtration method you may see referenced in old antique aquarium books from the ’80s.
 These were slotted grates that went in the aquarium under the gravel.
 Riser tubes allowed the use of air bubbles or powerheads to pull water up from under the grate.
 The idea was that the flow of water turned the whole gravel bed into a filter media.
 The problem was that it greatly increased the need to vacuum the gravel, pulled gunk into places you couldn’t get to at all, and overall just increased the nitrate concentration as all that gunk rotted.
 In addition, sand is a far superior substrate anyway and isn’t compatible with UGFs.
 Don’t even think of using an UGF.